Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/07-workload.md

 The first major step to deploying the application is to connect to the jumpbox inside the private network and authenticate to Azure and the AKS cluster.

-1. From the *jumpbox* resource in the *AKS-LZA-SPOKE* resource group, connect to the VM using the **Connect via Bastion** option using the credentials provided in the Bicep template (azureuser/Password123).
+1. From the *jumpbox* resource in the *AKS-LZA-SPOKE* resource group, connect to the VM using the **Connect via Bastion** option using the credentials provided during deployment.

 1. If prompted, allow the browser to read the contents of your clipboard.